Pros and Cons of Changing Jobs: Is It Time for a Career Shift?

 Financial Risks

-A higher salary does not always mean better financial stability.
+A higher salary does not always mean better financial stability for the average American family.
 Before making a move, consider:

 Evaluating the total compensation package and hidden costs can help ensure that a job change benefits you financially.